Hero Background

 How to Perform Manual Testing With TestMu AI?

-TestMu AI (formerly LambdaTest) is a Full Stack Agentic AI Quality Engineering platform that enables teams to perform AI testing across web, mobile, and enterprise applications on real browsers, devices, and operating systems without requiring local infrastructure.
+TestMu AI is a full-stack agentic quality engineering platform that enables teams to perform AI testing across web, mobile, and enterprise applications on real browsers, devices, and operating systems without requiring local infrastructure.

 Alongside AI-driven automation and intelligent testing agents, the platform also supports manual testing within the same unified environment, allowing QA teams to validate application behavior across different browsers, devices, and operating systems from a single interface.